SciPhi-AI/R2R/README.md

 By using the server-client model, you can extend the basic R2R demo to support more scalable and modular deployments.
 The server handles requests and performs heavy computations, while clients can communicate with the server to perform ingestion, search, RAG, and other operations, as shown in the examples above.
 For detailed setup and basic functionality, refer back to the [R2R Demo](#r2r-demo).

+# R2R Dashboard

+R2R ships with an open-source React+Next.js dashboard to facilitate managing and interacting with deployed pipelines.
+You can download the dashboard [here](https://github.com/SciPhi-AI/R2R-Dashboard).

 # Core Abstractions